ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 - The arithmetic operators consist of +, -, \* , /, and % (modulo for the remainder in division).

 - An arithmetic operation that uses two int values will evaluate to an int value.
-With integer division, any decimal part in the result will be thrown away, essentially rounding down the answer to a whole number.
+With integer division, any decimal part in the result will be thrown away.

 - An arithmetic operation that uses at least one double value will evaluate to a double value.